setapp-io/setapp-android-sdk/README.md

-# SetApp
+# setapp

+See the [project website](https://setapp.io/) for documentation.

-To set up SetApp SDK for Android, you need to add the necessary dependencies to your app.
+To set up setapp SDK for Android, you need to add the necessary dependencies to your app.

 ## Dependencies

-Setapp is distributed through [*** mavenCentral***](https://search.maven.org/artifact/io.setapp/setapp).
+Setapp is distributed through [***mavenCentral***](https://search.maven.org/artifact/io.setapp/setapp).
 To use it, you need to add the following to your project's root `build.gradle` file

 ```groovy